Prerequisites: Python + an IDE (a code editor)

 Navigate to the ‘Discover’ tab.
 This is where you can visualise the generated data and curate it to find new insights.

-You can follow the instructions to create a visualisation of the latest experiment across numerator
+You can follow the instructions to create a visualisation of the latest experiment across numerator, denominator and output parameters.

 View results on the Discover page